plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 machines' results to compare counts and payload hashes.
 Successful replies prove the echo workload; transparent-proxy interception additionally requires an intercepting UDP/443 policy and matching provider/Dial9 flow identities.
+Schema2 receipts also record `socket_endpoints` on the client and `socket_peers` on the receiver, indexed by the payload's socket ID.
+Each map must cover every socket exactly once.
+Proxy egress and NAT can change addresses: compare these maps by socket ID, without requiring their address values to match.
+This fixed flow fixture rejects a peer change or tuple reuse within one socket ID; a new flow after intentional idle expiry needs a new identity.
+The receiver bounds indices to512 sockets and64 packets each, and retained payload to256MiB.
+Current replay requires schema2; old receipts lack these address records.
 The signed modern harness currently supplies its own loopback echo server and tests H3 pass-through plus one intercepted request.
 These commands do not extend its release seal or replace the required idle, mixed TCP, recovery and performance phases.